-Tour starts at 3535 Piney Creek Drive, Omaha NE and Lithuanian Bakery, 7427 Pacific Street, Omaha NE
+Tour starts at Lithuanian Bakery, 7427 Pacific Street, Omaha NE

 $120 per person

-Price includes coach transportation, driver gratuity, attraction admission, morning cinnamon rolls at Dutch Pantry, family style luncheon with Amish family, horse drawn buggy rides, driving tour of the Amish community
+Price includes coach transportation, driver gratuity, attraction admission, morning cinnamon rolls at Dutch Pantry, family style luncheon with Amish family, horse drawn buggy rides, driving tour of the Amish community, and bison herd presentation

-Highlights: Morning cinnamon rolls at Dutch Pantry - Pedal Clinic Museum - Family style luncheon with Amish family - Horse drawn buggy rides - Guided tour of Amish community sites
+Highlights: Morning cinnamon rolls at Dutch Pantry – Pedal-Clinic museum - Family style luncheon with Amish family - Horse drawn buggy rides - Guided tour of Amish community sites - Bison herd

-This afternoon we visit the home of an Amish family for a family style lunch.
-As you can imagine, the meal will be homemade, filling, and delicious.
-After the meal, the family will give us an opportunity to learn a little bit about their Amish culture.
+This afternoon we enjoy a home cooked lunch at the home of an area Amish family.
+As you can imagine, the meal will be filling and delicious.
+After lunch, the family will give us an opportunity to learn a little bit about their Amish culture and their way of life.
 There will also be an opportunity to ride in their traditional family buggy.
-The rest of the afternoon will be spent exploring Amish owned business in the area with a step-on guide.
-Learn where the Amish children go to school, where the community gathers to worship, and purchase goods.
+Our next destination is the Tegtmeier Buffalo farm.
+The owner will bring the herd close to the fence for a closeup experience and give a presentation on the bison itself.